 佛告阿難:「汝必嫌此六結不成,願樂一成,復云何得?」

-The Buddha told Ānanda, “Clearly you object to the six knots and prefer one (piece of cloth) but how can you obtain it?”
+The Buddha told Ānanda, "You obviously object to these six knots and prefer to have one (unified piece of cloth).
+How can this be achieved?”

 阿難言:「此結若存,是非鋒起於中自生,此結非彼彼結非此,如來今日若總解除,結若不生則無彼此,尚不名一,六云何成?」